 Microsoft Teams lets you schedule team meetings within channels.
 All you have to do is go to the Meetings tab on the left-hand sidebar, click on + New Meeting and choose when to schedule your meeting and who to add.

-When you set up a meeting, email invites are automatically sent to everyone attending that include a link to join the call.
-This invite allows you to send a join link to any email address, so you can have guests or managers outside your Microsoft team participate in your meetings via the web.
+When you set up a meeting, email invites are automatically sent to everyone attending that includes a link to join the call.
+This invite allows you to send a join link to any email address, so you can have meeting participants, external guests or managers outside your Microsoft team participate in your meetings via the web.

 This feature can be slightly limiting, as you can’t share your camera or screen, but it still adds a nice functionality to the platform.